davidxmoody/davidxmoody.com/_drafts/wordsearch-game.md

 5. After finding a word, the active colour should cycle to the next in the sequence
 6. Overlapping highlights should blend nicely

 I took a long time tweaking everything but I think it works well.
 I had recently read [this article on a game design concept called juiciness](http://codeincomplete.com/posts/2013/12/11/javascript_game_foundations_juiciness/) and the [video it links to](https://www.youtube.com/watch?v=Fy0aCDmgnxg).
-I wanted to make it very clear to the player what was currently selected and give them a bit of positive feedback when they selected a correct word.
+I wanted to make it very clear what was currently selected and give some positive feedback when a correct word was found.

-I implemented this with a bit of JavaScript to update the classes and some scss magic for changing the different colours and opacities.
-For the found word highlights, a new empty div element is added to the cells and the opacity takes care of the blending.
+I used JavaScript to listen for mouse events and update the classes.
+I then used some clever scss for changing colours and opacities.
+For the persistent highlights, some new empty div elements are added to the cells.
+They are absolutely positioned and sized to overlap perfectly with their parent cell.
+Their partial opacity takes care of the blending.

 ## Level progression

 This is something that I think could be improved further.
-Currently, when you finish the level you get a JavaScript alert saying congratulations.
+Currently, when you finish the level you get a JavaScript alert saying "Congratulations".
 You can then select a different difficulty level from the menu to play again.
 I think this is one of the weaker areas of the game and needs to be improved.

-I can think of a few different ways to make it feel like more of a proper game:
+I can think of a few possibilities:

 - **Timer:** Each attempt is timed, try to beat your previous best (also some kind of high-score table)
 - **Time limit:** Stage is failed unless it is completed within a certain time